jpstayfocus/java-basic-and-beyond/README.md

 - For loops
 - Loops and arrays
-- Enchanced For loop
+- Enhanced For loop
-- For i vs Enchanced For loop
+- For i vs Enhanced For loop
 - While loop
 - Do while